-HIAs or other local agencies also sometimes run handyperson schemes, which can include for example minor plumbing and carpentry jobs, security works, putting up curtain rails.
-Your local Age Concern will be able to advise of any similar schemes in your area.
-Handyperson Schemes may be available for people who rent or own their property; this need to be checked with your local agency.
+Home Improvement Agencies (HIAs) or other local agencies also sometimes run handyperson schemes, which can include, for example, minor plumbing and carpentry jobs, security works, putting up curtain rails.
+Your local Age UK will be able to advise of any similar schemes in your area.
+Handyperson Schemes may be available for people who rent or own their property; although if you are a tenant your landlord is likely to be responsible for certain repairs.
 You can find your local HIA using our home improvement agency search.

 Heating and Energy Efficiency

-The Energy Saving Advice Service - or tel.
+The Energy Saving Trust - or tel.
 0300 123 1234 - can provide advice on energy efficiencies, insulation and heating measures to both home owners and tenants.

 The Home Heat Helpline - or tel.
 0800 33 66 99 - can advise on grants for insulation and a range of services for elderly or disabled customers from fuel companies.